KouroshGerayeli/Data_Challenge_Daleth_2023/README.md

 The figure above shows the changes of accuracy and validation accuracy over epoch.

 ---------------------------
-For the second dataset we used Resnet101 and also we added a scheduler to keep track of the transfer learning rate.
+For the second and the third dataset we used Resnet101 and also we added a scheduler to keep track of the transfer learning rate.
 The scheduler multiplies the transfer learning rate by e^(-0.1).
 We also used early stopping method in order to avoid overfitting.

 Here is the general architecture of this model: